leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

  # AIM DYNAMIX AI Program Terms

 The following terms (“AI Program Terms”) supplement the Master Subscription Agreement and Terms of Service (each, respectively and as applicable, the “Agreement”) between you and AIM DYNAMIX, L.AgH LLC (“AIM, AIM DYNAMIX AI, AIM DYNAMIX, AIM VI The Leighton Haus, or Leighton Avant-Garde Haus”) and apply to and govern your participation in the AIM DYNAMIX AI early access program that provides AI-enabled features and functionality to program participants (“AI Program”).
 All defined terms in these AI Program Terms shall have the same meaning as in the Agreement.
-The applicable Agreement (including our Privacy Policy) is incorporated by reference and will control for any provisions not addressed in these AI Program Terms.
+The applicable Agreement (including our
+Privacy Policy) is incorporated by reference and will control for any provisions not addressed in these AI Program Terms.

-Participation and Termination
+# Participation and Termination

-Notion may suspend or terminate your access to or use of AIM DYNAMIX AI at any time.
+AIM DYNAMIX may suspend or terminate your access to or use of AIM DYNAMIX AI at any time.
 The AIM DYNAMIX AI Program Terms will automatically terminate upon the release of a generally available version of any AIM DYNAMIX AI or upon notice of termination by AIM DYNAMIX.
 You acknowledge AIM is under no obligation to make AIM DYNAMIX generally available and may never do so.
-Further, upon AIM DYNAMIX AI becoming generally available, you acknowledge that continued access and use of the AIM VI feature may be subject to your agreement to pay additional fees.
-We reserve the right to modify or terminate the AI Program, the AI Program Terms, or your use of AIM VI, to limit or deny access to AIM VI and/or participation in the AIM DYNAMIX AI Program, at any time, in our sole discretion, for any reason, with or without notice and without liability to you.
+Further, upon AIM DYNAMIX AI becoming generally available, you acknowledge that continued access and use of the AIM AI feature may be subject to your agreement to pay additional fees.
+We reserve the right to modify or terminate the AI Program, the AI Program Terms, or your use of AIM AI, to limit or deny access to AIM AI and/or participation in the AIM DYNAMIX AI Program, at any time, in our sole discretion, for any reason, with or without notice and without liability to you.
 You may discontinue your use of AIM AI and/or your participation in the AIM DYNAMIX AI Program at any time by disabling the AIM AI feature.

 # Nature of AI

 You may provide input to be processed by AIM DYNAMIX AI (“Input”), and receive output generated and returned by the AIM DYNAMIX AI based on the Input (“Output”).
 Input and Output are your Content or Customer Data, as applicable.
 You will ensure that your Input and use of the AIM DYNAMIX AI will not violate any applicable law.
 You are solely responsible for the development, content, operation, maintenance, and use of your Content and Customer Data.

-#IP
+# IP

 You agree that, as between you and us, we own all legal rights, title and interest in and to the AIM DYNAMIX AI Program, AIM AI, or any and Parent Company, Leighton Avant-Garde Haus' Properties, which includes all intellectual property rights, and except for the license provided herein, no other rights or permissions to any of present or future AIM DYNAMIX AI is granted.
 Nothing herein gives you a right to use any of our trade names, trademarks, service marks, logos, domain names, and other distinctive brand features.
 Except to the extent permitted by law, you may not modify, distribute, prepare derivative works of, reverse engineer, reverse assemble, disassemble, decompile or otherwise attempt to decipher any code in connection with AIM DYNAMIX AI and/or any other aspect of AIM DYNAMIX technology, except as permitted by us.